-Keemun tea (also called Qimen black tea in Chinese pinyin) is a kind of Gongfu black tea (or Kung fu black tea), so it is also called Keemun Gongfu black tea.
-It is one of the top 10 famous Chinese tea, produced in Qimen County, Anhui Province, China.
+Keemun tea (also called Qimen black tea in Chinese pinyin) is a kind of Gongfu black tea, so it is also called Keemun Gongfu black tea.
+It is also one of the top 10 famous Chinese teas, produced in Qimen County in Huangshan City of Anhui Province.

-Keemun tea is the best of Chinese black tea and it is the favorite drink of the Queen and the Royal Family of the United Kingdom.
-With a high reputation, it has a laudatory title of “The Queen of Black Tea”.
+Keemun tea is one of the best Chinese black teas.
+In history, it is the favorite drink of the British Queen and the Royal Family.
+With a high reputation, Keemun tea has a laudatory title of “The Queen of The Black Tea”.

-In 1876, due to the superior natural conditions in the Qimen area, the quality of Keemun tea is outstanding.
+In 1876, due to the superior natural conditions in Qimen County, the quality of Keemun tea is outstanding.
 Therefore, the production area was expanding, the output was increasing, and the reputation was getting higher and higher.

 It attracted great attention from tea merchants in the international black tea market.
 The Japanese called it “Rose” and the British businessman called it “Keemun”.